-Quad bikes and side-by-side vehicles are widely used by farmers, local governments, search and rescue teams, recreation clubs and for adventure tourism.
+Quad bikes and side-by-side vehicles are popular due to their adaptability, ease of operation and low running costs and are often used by farmers, producers, local and state governments, search and rescue teams, and adventure tourism.

 The safe operation of quad bikes is required in all situations.
 Owners of quad bikes should provide users with appropriate information and training, ensuring that a quad bike is the right tool for the task.

 A person conducting a business or undertaking must ensure the health, safety and welfare at work of all their employees and visitors.
 This includes ensuring plant, such as quad bikes, are safe to use for the situation and skill of the rider.